David Hoe: Career

 Hoe began his career teaching Economics at Eunoia Junior College, where he also served as Deputy Head for Student Leadership and Talent Management.
 He subsequently joined the Ministry of Education’s UPLIFT Programme Office, working on initiatives supporting students from disadvantaged backgrounds.

 In 2021, he joined YTL PowerSeraya as a business analyst and was appointed Principal Business Architect in 2022.
 In 2025, Hoe joined The Majurity Trust, a philanthropic organisation focused on community impact in Singapore, as Director of Philanthropy.

 Ahead of the 2025 Singaporean general election, Hoe was announced as a candidate for the People's Action Party (PAP).
-He was elected to the Parliament of Singapore on 3 May 2025, representing the newly created Jurong East–Bukit Batok Group Representation Constituency.
+He was elected to the Parliament of Singapore on 3 May 2025, representing the newly created Jurong East–Bukit Batok GRC.

-Social Initiatives

-Hoe has led several social initiatives aligned with his personal motto, "Paying it Forward".